anandts88/ember-validator/README.md

   * `lessThanOrEqualTo` - Validates property is less than or equal to
   * `odd` - Validates property is odd
   * `even` - Validates property is even
+  * `decimal` - Validates maximum no of decimal digits
+  * `fraction` - Validates maximum no of fraction digits

 ##### Messages #####
   * `numeric` - Error message returned when numeric validation fails.